 French Open Moneyline Betting

 With five different categories, there will be plenty of moneyline bets available at the French Open.
-The moneyline wager is the most simple and easy to understand the betting options, and the most popular among beginner and intermediate bettors.
+The moneyline wager is the most simple and easy-to-understand betting option, and the most popular among beginner and intermediate bettors.

-All sports have the moneyline wager and when it comes to betting on the French Open, you put money on which player you think will win a match - it doesn’t get much more simple than that.
+All sports have the moneyline wager and when it comes to betting on the French Open, you put money on French Open winner betting odds – basically, who will win the match – it doesn’t get much more simple than that.

 If you have Nadal versus Djokovic, and let’s say in this instance we have Nadal as the favorite to win the French Open Men’s Singles, you might see odds that look like this:

 - Novak Djokovic +120

 Since Nadal is the favorite, the negative number means you will have to bet that amount to win $100.
 So you would have to place $110 on Nadal to win $100.
 If you look at Djokovic, the underdog in this situation – he has much better value odds.
 If you bet on Djokovic, his +120 odds mean that you would need to wager $100 to win $120.

 These numbers are different for each match and usually, if there’s a significant underdog, you might see +850 or +1000 odds – which could result in a huge payout if your underdog ends up winning.

 Many professional sports handicappers will only bet the point spreads.
 It provides a little more flexibility for error but nonetheless is a bit more complicated.
 Oddsmakers will set the spreads based on the two players competing, taking into account the clay court and how that might affect the player, the player’s style, and past records.
 This type of bet essentially gives the underdog a head start before the match even begins.

 A little bit different than other sports, tennis spreads are based on sets within a match.
 So if Nadal is a -700 favorite in a match, he might have a -5.5 spread, meaning he would need to win six games or more than his opponent to cover the spread.